the grand ole opry

 BOBBY JUST

-Bobby Bare was the first American superstar to visit Norsk Countrytreff, and is the American artist who has visited the festival the most times.
-He made his NCT debut in 1995, but returned in both 2006 and 2012 to play for us.
+Bobby Bare was the first American superstar to visit Norsk Countrytreff and is the American artist who has visited the festival the most times.
+He made his debut at NCT in 1995, but returned in both 2006 and 2012 to play for us.

 Bobby Bare was already part of The Grand Ole Opry family in the 60s and 70s, but after Bobby took a harrowing settlement with, among others, Chet Atkins and RCA, and thus effectively started the Outlaw wave in the 70s, He slipped right out of his membership.